rtrussell/BBCSDL/README.md

 Not indicated in the diagram is that the in-browser edition uses different versions of bbc.h and bbcsdl.h from the rest.

+Note that the name 'BBC BASIC' is used by permission of the British Broadcasting Corporation and is not transferrable to a derived or forked work.